copev313/Django-Blog/README.md

 This project was made as part of a series of projects to learn Django.

 ## Features
+ - Bootstrap CSS
  - Sharing posts via email
  - Post comments
- - Tagging system for posts
+ - Tagging system
  - Recommendations for similar posts
  - Custom template tags and filters
  - Sitemap and post feed
- - Full-text search using PostgreSQL
+ - Pagination